skamireddi/immunichain/Lab/CloudComposerLab.rst

 **What did you just accomplish?**

-You started you Hyperledger Composer Playground
-You started with a blank business network
-You added Immunichain files to your business network
+You started you Hyperledger Composer Playground.
+At first you started with a blank business network, but then you added Immunichain files to your business network.